Vacuum Tube Maintenance & Installation Tips for Optimal Audio Quality

 Triode

-A triode is composed of three elements: a cathode, an anode, and a control grid positioned between the cathode and anode.
+A triode vacuum tube is composed of three elements: a cathode, an anode, and a control grid positioned between the cathode and anode.
 The control grid controls the flow of electrons inside the vacuum tube.
 A negative voltage is applied to the grid, stopping the electron flow from the cathode to the anode.
 As the grid is made positive, it acts as a shutter, opening and allowing more electrons to flow to the anode.

 When a control grid is placed between the cathode and anode, it produces capacitance.
 Capacitance occurs when you have two plates close to each other.
+This interelectrode capacitance can affect performance, which is why capacitors are often used in tube circuitry to manage these effects.

 Tetrode

-A tetrode is composed of four elements: a cathode, an anode, a control grid, and an additional grid called the screen grid, placed between the control grid and the anode.
+A tetrode vacuum tube is composed of four elements: a cathode, an anode, a control grid, and an additional grid called the screen grid, placed between the control grid and the anode.
 The screen grid reduces unwanted capacitance and improves high-frequency performance.

 The wires of both grids are perfectly aligned with each other, so they don't obstruct the electron flow.
 By doing so, secondary emission is dramatically reduced, meaning electrons aren't hitting the anode and bouncing back into the tube, causing issues.